Publisher: 2K Games

 Also Available On

 The original Mafia may not have been the best shooter in the world, but it gave us a great narrative and likable characters, and Mafia II tops this.
-You play as Vito Scaletta who’s parents migrated from Italy to New York, and you follow him through his ups and downs in the Mafia.
+You play as Vito Scaletta whose parents migrated from Italy to New York, and you follow him through his ups and downs in the Mafia.
 The game’s narrative is amazing with lots of plot twists and excellent character development.
 The game isn’t just mind-numbing shooting, but it’s delicately spread out with menial tasks and interactive narrative bits that really keep you hooked.

 For example, you start out during WWII in Italy helping the rebels.
 This is completely unexpected and is a nice touch to delivering the background of Vito.
 Another bit I can not explain (due to huge spoilers), but let’s say you do some gross tasks and some hand-to-hand combat in a place you don’t want to ever end up.
 You will actually go 3-4 chapters with no shooting at all, and this makes you savor the shooting bits because they get thrown in a lot in the last few chapters.

 The shooting has tight cover mechanics and the 50’s era weapons pack a punch and really feel powerful.
 Knowing a guy out with a shotgun or even popping a guy in the head with a .44 Magnum and it just feels right.
 I never experienced issues during firefights with controls, and this is great so the shooting part is pretty much perfect.

 The game looks really good with well-animated characters, excellent lighting, highly detailed textures, but up close some of the characters look a little lacking in the texture quality department.
 The game sounds great too, and it’s just all the little details that make the game that much more authentic for its time setting.
 People arguing in the streets, cops pulling other people over, it’s just really great to see all this detail.
 However, the 2K Czech could do a lot more with Mafia III, and I’d like to see side missions, a bigger world, and more little extras.